Want to improve your chances of landing a job? Lay out your resume correctly.

 Be mindful of length (no more than two pages)

 Unlike CVs, which list your entire professional history, resumes don’t need to be exhaustive.
-Instead, they should focus on the most recent (and relevant) history.
+Instead, they should focus on your most recent (and relevant) history.

 Resume layout examples in every style